hunght/yt-dlp-gui/apps/electron/REFACTORING_BEST_PRACTICES.md

 ### Decision Tree

 **Should I create a hook?**
-- Is it used in 2+ places? → Maybe
+- Is it used in 2+ places? → Yes, maybe create hook
+- Is it used only once? → No, inline it
-- Does it make debugging harder? → No
+- Does it make debugging harder? → No, don't create it
-- Only wraps queries? → No, inline them
+- Does it just wrap queries? → No, inline the queries
+- Is the logic complex and self-contained? → Yes, consider hook

 **Should I use an atom?**
 - Shared across unrelated components? → Yes